-Upper blepharoplasty primarily aims to tighten the upper eyelid skin by removing excess tissue and reducing the amount of “hooding”.
-This results in a rejuvenated, more alert appearance.
-Sometimes, the amount of redundant skin and hooding can obstruct one’s vision, in which case blepharoplasty can be a medical necessity.
+Upper blepharoplasty targets the tightening of the upper eyelid skin by removing excess tissue and reducing the amount of “hooding” resulting in a more alert and refreshed appearance.
+In some cases, the amount of redundant skin and hooding can obstruct one’s vision, in which case blepharoplasty can be a medical necessity.
 Other times, brow descent can exacerbate upper eyelid skin excess and hooding.
-If this is the case, a brow lift in conjunction with upper blepharoplasty would be the best approach.
+If this is the case, Dr. Seth may recommend a brow lift in conjunction with upper blepharoplasty.

-Upper blepharoplasty begins by making an incision in the natural eyelid crease, which results in an incision that is imperceptible once healed.
+Upper lid blepharoplasty is done by making an incision in the natural eyelid crease, creating an incision that is imperceptible once healed.
 Excess skin above the incision is excised along with judicious removal of prolapsed fat.
-Careful attention is placed to ensure that the fat pads are not over resected resulting in a sculpted or hollowed appearance.
+Careful attention is placed to ensure that the fat pads are not over-resected resulting in a sculpted or hollowed appearance.
 If necessary, the remaining tissue is tightened and the incision is sutured close.

-Bruising and swelling around the eyes is common following blepharoplasty.
-These symptoms gradually improve with time and are mostly resolved in 1-2 weeks.
-Cold compresses can help hasten their resolution.
-Residual bruising can be camouflaged with makeup or glasses at this time.
+You may experience swelling and bruising around the eyes after surgery; however, this should improve within two weeks.
+Applying ice can significantly reduce the swelling.
+Residual bruising can be camouflaged with makeup or glasses during this time.
 Some patients experience dry or irritated eyes after their blepharoplasty.
-This also is transient and can be relieved with lubricating eye drops.
+This is usually transient and can be relieved with lubricating eye drops.

 Most patients do not experience significant pain following the procedure.
 Pain medication is prescribed for pain relief but most patients are able to wean themselves off in 1-2 days, taking Tylenol only as needed.
 Severe pain or visual changes should be reported to the office immediately.

 Patients can usually return to work within one week after the bruising has subsided, but should avoid exercise and strenuous activities for at least two weeks.